GASB Article Focuses on Leases Standard

 GASB Seeks Feedback on Revenue and Expense Recognition Models

 In its recently issued Invitation to Comment, Revenue and Expense Recognition, the Governmental Accounting Standards Board (“GASB”) requests feedback on a new revenue and expense recognition model.
 This comprehensive model would help state and local governments address various transactions and improve their comparisons of transaction accounting and reporting.
 The model will also provide financial report users more insightful information for making decisions and evaluating accountability.
 The Invitation to Comment discusses the following two models: Exchange/Nonexchange Model: This model’s classification process is based on the current definition of exchange transactions.
 The model’s recognition process would rely on current guidance for nonexchange.
 Read More.

-Proposing implementation guidance regarding postemployment benefits, the Governmental Accounting Standards Board (“GASB”) has released the exposure draft, Implementation Guide No. 201X-Z: Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (and Certain Issues Related to OPEB Plan Reporting).
-The proposal aims to offer guidance on the requirements under GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, as amended, and GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
-It also features rules that would eliminate transition-related guidance at the end of the transition period for GASB Statement No..
-Read More.
+A recently issued Implementation Guide by the Governmental Accounting Standards Board (“GASB”) offers guidance with GASB Statements regarding other postemployment benefits (“OPEB”).
+The guide, Implementation Guide No. 2017-3 , Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (and Certain Issues Related to OPEB Plan Reporting), answers questions related to the requirements under GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+Also addressed are several issues concerning GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
+Download Implementation Guide No. 2017-3 from GASB.org.